What is Socialism vs. Capitalism?

 Disadvantages of capitalism

 - Class distinction between the rich and the poor.
-The rich enjoy all the profits generated by the business while the poor are paid salaries and wages for working for the rich.
+The rich enjoy most of the profits generated by the business while the poor are paid salaries and wages for working for the rich.

 - It allows firms to create monopolies in the supply of products or services.
 The monopolies can abuse their powers by charging higher prices at the expense of the consumer.